gilch/hissp/README.md

 and strings represent raw Python code in Hissp.
 (Take everything else literally.)

-### Special Cases
+### Special Forms
-Like Python, argument expressions are evaluated before being passed to the function, however, the quote and lambda forms are the two special cases built into the compiler that break this rule.
+Like Python, argument expressions are evaluated before being passed to the function, however, the quote and lambda forms are special cases in the compiler and break this rule.
-(More can be added via the macro mechanism.)

 Strings also have a few special cases:
-* control words, which start with `:` (and may have various special interpretations);
+* control words, which start with `:` (and may have various special interpretations in certain contexts);
 * method calls, which start with `.`, and must be the first element in a tuple representing a call;
 * and module handles, which end with `.` (and do imports).
 ```python